 Therefore the new DBC Table GlobalDBSpace, as well as an extended syntax for creating a database was introduced:

 CREATE DATABASE Customer AS PERM = 800000000000 SKEW = 10 PERCENT;

-The 10 PERCENT Skew given when creating the database mean the following:
+The 10 PERCENT Skew given when creating the database means the following:

 The total PermSpace available is still 80GB.
 Nothing's gonna change that.
 However, each of the 8 available AMPs is allowed to hold up to 11GB of data if it does not exceed the absolute upper limit of 80GB of the database.
 It, therefore, defines by how many percent an AMP may exceed its allocated space without the query being aborted.

 In our example from above, in which the clumsy selection of the primary index would insert all rows on exactly one AMP, the error “2644 No more room in database Customer” would no longer occur.
 However, such a situation is recorded in the Software Event Log.

 Global Space Soft Limit.

 For example, if the database is defined on an 8 AMP system with 80GB PermSpace, and a soft limit of 10%, up to 11GB PermSpace can be used per AMP.
 So it is an overall limit that is defined across all AMPs.